 MRTs and busses only run until about midnight so you might want to create an Uber account or get the GrabTaxi App.

 One of the best places to get cheap and good Asian food are the so-called Hawker Centres that you can find all over the city.
 They offer a variety of different foods such as Indian, Malaysian, Singaporean or Japanese.
-If you fancy some Western food though, it will get quite expensive because Western food is rare at Hawker Centres so you would have to go to a restaurant.
+If you fancy some Western food though, it will get quite expensive because Western food is rare at Hawker Centres so you would have to go to an actual restaurant.

 Since I lived in Singapore for one year, I got sick of eating rice all day and sometimes wanted some Western or European Food.
 Unfortunately, I never found a good pizza place which is sad because I love pizza and missed it while I was there.
 However, I found a German restaurant that I went to 3 or 4 times.